autocrossblog/autocrossblog.github.io/_posts/2011-03-31-gopro-firmware-upgrade.md

 permalink: gopro-firmware-upgrade
 image:
 categories: [ 350z, nissan, setup, gopro ]
+description: Follow the blogger's journey with their GoPro camera upgrade, check the latest V 1.1.5 firmware, and anticipate a time-lapse drive to San Diego.
 ---

 So if you read my postings a month or two ago you know I had trouble with the GoPro firmware last time around.
 Ended up bricking the camera and having to send it in.

 Much better luck tonight!
 I got V 1.1.5 upgraded without any trouble.
 I wasn't sure what the camera had on it that they sent me in exchange for my repair, so I wanted to make sure I was on the latest firmware for the trip to San Diego.
 I'm hoping to timelapse the drive.